2021 Scholarship Winners

 Here are a few highlights from his essay.

-Once again, congratulations to Kate and Michael!
+Once again, congratulations Ian and Vinh!

 Again … a big THANK YOU to the Excel University Alumni Association members because your enrollments support this scholarship program and these accounting students!
-And, thanks to Safe Harbor LLP for your generous contribution to this year’s scholarship fund!

 Excel is not what it used to be.